marersch/personal/content/portfolio/work6.md

 My strengths are building bridges between disciplines, bringing in new perspectives and creating space for discussion.
 <!--more-->

-In addition to my most important tool - amazement at seemingly self-evident things - I bring a great deal of knowledge and computer skills (in addition to the usual programmes, I also use programmes such as R, AdobePhotoshop, AdobeIllustrator).
+In addition to my most important tool - amazement at seemingly self-evident things - I bring a great deal of erudition and computer skills.
 My previous employers have appreciated my reliable and conscientious way of working.

-I find my balance to my intellectual activity in painting, music, with my plants, cooking or sewing.
+I find my balance to my intellectual activity in painting, music, organic gardening, cooking or sewing.

 I am always looking for new intellectual adventures and challenges!